opensearch-project/documentation-website/_search-plugins/caching/index.md

 - **Disk cache**: This cache stores a precomputed result of a query on disk.
 You can use disk cache to cache much larger datasets, provided that the disk latencies are acceptable.
 - **Tiered cache**: This is a multi-level cache, in which each tier has its own characteristics and performance levels.
 For example, a tiered cache can contain on-heap and disk tiers.
 By combining different tiers, you can achieve a balance between cache performance and size.
 To learn more, see [Tiered cache]({{site.url}}{{site.baseurl}}/search-plugins/caching/tiered-cache/).

-In OpenSearch 2.13, request cache is integrated with cache plugins.
-You can use tiered or disk cache as a request-level cache.
+In OpenSearch 2.13, the request cache is integrated with cache plugins.
+You can use a tiered or disk cache as a request-level cache.
 {: .note}